 Metro-North Warns Riders To Brace For Long Rush-Hour Delays, Cancellations

-A bad day for Metro-North riders is about to get even worse as the Thursday afternoon rush hour approaches.
-Commuters can expect canceled and combined trains for the Thursday afternoon ride, with Metro-North warning about continued lengthy delays, crowded conditions and station changes for the rest of the day.
+Commuters can expect canceled and combined trains for the commute, with Metro-North warning about continued lengthy delays, crowded conditions and station changes for the rest of the day.
+Regular service will be offered on the New Haven Line in Connecticut - but there will be changes because of damaged overhead wires in the vicinity of Cos Cob, Metro-North said.

 Add your comments below